Academic Sabbatical Planning Calculator

 S = A × d × p N = ( S + F + G ) - E C = S + 0.30 × S + R - F

-Imagine a faculty member planning a research-intensive year to complete a book manuscript.
-They earn $85,000 annually, their policy requires 6 years of service between sabbaticals, and they have 7 years since the last sabbatical.
+Imagine a faculty member planning a research-intensive academic sabbatical year to finish a book manuscript.
+They earn $85,000 annually, their policy requires 6 years of service between sabbaticals, and they have 7 years since the last leave.
 Their normal annual teaching load is 6 courses.
 They choose 1 academic year at 67% pay.
 The department expects to cover teaching with adjunct sections at $5,500 per course.
 The faculty member also expects an external fellowship of $10,000, no additional research stipend, and $6,000 in travel and research expenses.

 The worked example shows why sabbatical planning usually needs both a personal and an institutional lens.
 The faculty member is not earning the same salary they would receive during a normal full-pay year, but the fellowship narrows the gap.
 Meanwhile, the department's budget picture is larger than just the paid leave salary because teaching replacement and benefits often matter just as much.

-How to interpret the results
+How to interpret your academic sabbatical results

 If the faculty member is eligible, the results are split into two summaries.
 The faculty financial summary shows sabbatical pay, added funding, estimated expenses, and the resulting net income.
 This is the part most useful for personal budgeting.
 The institutional cost summary shows salary paid during leave, estimated benefits, replacement teaching cost, and the fellowship offset.
 This is the part most useful for department planning and dean's-office review.
 Together, the two sections help you see where the leave is affordable, where it is academically attractive, and where assumptions may need to be renegotiated.

-Planning guidance
+Planning guidance for an academic sabbatical

-Numbers alone rarely secure a sabbatical.
+Numbers alone rarely secure an academic sabbatical.
 Reviewers also want confidence that the leave is feasible, timed well, and likely to produce meaningful work.
 That is why it helps to treat this calculator as a planning companion rather than a final verdict.
 Use the output to clarify your assumptions, then pair it with a short narrative about deliverables, timing, and coverage.

 Faculty-side considerations